 US enforcers have stepped up attempts to drive dirty money out of Wall Street in recent years, and clients report regulatory visits are more frequent than ever, with guidance from both the Financial Industry Regulatory Authority and the Securities and Exchange Commission is this is set to continue.

 Similar trends are also playing out in Europe where record anti-money laundering (AML) fines have been handed out as traditional methods of repelling criminal activity are failing.

 The status quo isn’t working

 The truth is, it can happen to any institution that isn’t ready.
-The FCA findings prove that not only are a large percentage of UK firms unprepared, but they also don’t know where to start looking, and in some cases don’t even know what they are looking for.
+The FCA findings prove that not only are a large percentage of firms unprepared, but they also don’t know where to start looking, and in some cases don’t even know what they are looking for.

 The FCA paper reveals existing tools and techniques, largely carried across from retail, aren’t working.
 They are not effectively identifying the risk, are inefficient (over 99 per cent of alerts generated are false positives), and potentially easier to circumvent by criminals who can work out how to avoid suspicion.

 While this is costly in terms of staffing hours, as more people are needed to work the churn of low-quality alerts, it also amplifies the chances of missing a serious incident at a time the regulator has put the sector on notice.